gilpratama/news-aggregator/README.md

 ## Bugs
 #### Filter by category
-Due to a very limited time for doing the project, I was unable to match the APIs used for filter the news by category.
+Due to a very limited time for doing the project, I was unable to match the APIs used for filter the news by category, author, and source.
+But I managed to make every keyword is searchable in the searchbox for now.
 I will improve my skill as soon as I got my job offer 😉 Promise 🤞

 ## Acknowledgements

  - [Laradock](https://github.com/laradock/laradock)